PCC calls for changes in the law to provide improved protection for vulnerable adults in custody

-Merseyside’s Police Commissioner has called for an urgent change to the law to guarantee the provision of support for vulnerable adults in custody after she was once again forced to step in to save the service on Merseyside.
+Merseyside’s Police Commissioner has called for an urgent change to the law to guarantee support for vulnerable adults in custody after she was forced to step in to deliver the service on Merseyside.

-Under the Police and Criminal Evidence Act 1984 codes of practice the police are required to contact an ‘appropriate adult’ (AA) as soon as practicable, when they suspect that a person they have detained or wish to interview is either under 18 or may have a mental vulnerability.
+There is a legal requirement for the police to secure an ‘appropriate adult’ (AA) to attend when they suspect that a person they have detained or wish to interview is either under 18 or may be a vulnerable person.
 This includes people with mental health conditions, learning disabilities and autism.

-Now the Commissioner is calling upon the Government to resolve this situation by changing the law to make this service a statutory responsibility, in the same way that appropriate adults for young people are provided.
+But the Commissioner, who is also the national lead for custody on behalf of all PCCs, is now calling upon the Government to resolve this situation by changing the law to make this service a statutory responsibility for vulnerable adults.

 “The Government cannot wash its hands of this situation any longer.
-This existing ambiguity is leaving already very vulnerable people further disadvantaged in our justice system.
 Action needs to be taken urgently.
-This situation will only ever change if an appropriate agency or organisation is given legal responsibility for providing an AA service and the funding to deliver it. ”
+This situation will only ever change if an appropriate agency or organisation is given legal responsibility for providing an AA service and the funding to deliver it.

 Where an AA is required, the person may choose for the role to be filled by a relative or guardian.
 However, there are often legal and logistical reasons why this is not possible.
 In such situations, an AA scheme provides a lifeline to both police and suspect.
 AA schemes provide specially trained individuals who are independent of police.

 Chris Bath, chief executive of NAAN (National Appropriate Adult Network) said, “It doesn’t make sense to require police to secure appropriate adults for children and vulnerable adults, but only require Local Authorities to provide for children.

 “We are asking police to do better at identifying people who need an appropriate adult.
 It is only fair for police to expect the service exists.